Public speaker, writer, dad, psychologist, husband, community man, environmentalist, mentor.

 David Galbraith is a New Zealand Registered clinical psychologist, specialising in performance psychology in the sporting and business arenas.
 David specialises in supporting individuals, teams and businesses to establish robust and productive cultures based on personal and collective excellence.

-He has been the sports psychologist with the Chiefs Super Rugby Team for many years, the All Blacks Rugby 7s team for 6 years, the NZ Women’s Sevens team for 5 years, the NZ BMX team for 5 years, the NZ Women’s Football team for 5 years and with NZ Golf for 7 years.
+He has been the sports psychologist with the Chiefs Super Rugby Team for many years (11th campaign currently), the All Blacks Rugby 7s team for 10 years, the NZ Women’s Sevens team for 5 years, the NZ BMX team for 5 years, the NZ Women’s Football team for 5 years and with NZ Golf for 10 years.
 He also worked with the Magic netball team during 2012 and 2013.
 He has also been working with a number individual elite Olympic athletes including Mike Dawsen, Lisa Carrington and Sarah Walker for a number of years, and is on his third Olympic cycle with High Performance Sport NZ.